 Bailiwick of Jersey 20p Coin

-The Jersey 20p coin is relatively sought after by collectors thanks to its low mintage compared to similar UK coins.
-Listings crop up on eBay every day and the coins are regularly sold for around £1.50.
+The 1983-2016 Jersey 20p coins are relatively sought after by collectors thanks to the low mintage compared to similar UK coins.
+Listings crop up on eBay every day and the coins are regularly sold for around £1.50 to £2.00.